Raleigh Art Schools

 Bachelor of Art and Design

 The bachelor's program has a studio-based interdisciplinary focus with two concentration options.
 Both concentrations require coursework covering the history of art or design, drawing and digital media.
 Additionally, a studio art course is required each semester.
-In the fashion and fibers concentration, students may choose to focus on hand and digital weaving, printing or embellishment; surface design; fabric design and/or sculpture and installation.
-The animation and new media and interactive media concentration synthesizes digital and traditional art, and students work in areas related to digital modeling, sequential art, motion graphics and digital illustration.
+In the fibers and fashion studies concentration, students may choose to focus on hand and digital weaving, printing or embellishment; surface design; fabric design and/or sculpture and installation.
+The animation and interactive media concentration synthesizes digital and traditional art, and students work in areas related to digital modeling, sequential art, motion graphics and digital illustration.

 Minor in Art and Design

-To apply to the minor in art and design, students must complete two design courses covering 2-D and 3-D design and have a 2.75 or higher GPA.
+To apply to the minor in art and design, students must complete two design courses covering 2-D and 3-D design and have a 'B' or higher grade.
 These design courses provide six of the 15 hours required to earn the minor.
 Students select the remaining courses from electives, such as photography, synthetic drawing and advanced surface design.

 Master of Art and Design